 Determined not to let her disorder define her, Baylee is a standout student who takes pre-AP classes and is ranked 63rd out of 564 kids in her class.
 Although she has had to give up a lot – playing volleyball is no longer an option for her — she is determined to make the most out of life and not dwell on the things she can’t do.

 For any caregiver in Carly’s situation, holding a full-time job while caring for a child with a serious health disorder, trying to make ends meet and run a household is extremely difficult.
 Unfortunately, not all of Carly’s employers were sympathetic to her situation, which created a domino effect of employment instability and ultimately, the loss of her home.
 For two months, Carly and Baylee have called a one-room hotel room “home.”

 Since Baylee’s diagnosis, Carly has dedicated herself to learning as much as she can about her daughter’s condition, and providing support for other families in similar situations.
-She volunteers at Texas Neurofibromatosis Foundation in Dallas and is forming a fundraising team for a charity walk benefiting the Children’s Tumor Foundation this October.
+She volunteers at Texas Neurofibromatosis Foundation in Dallas and is forming a fundraising team for a charity walk benefiting the Children’s Tumor Foundation.